IBM-Security/verify-access-aac-authentication-policies/authentication_policies/magic_link/README.md

 1. The Authentication and Context Based Access Configuration wizard has been run on the reverse proxy.
 2. An SMTP server connection must be created.
 This is used to send the magic link email.
-3. The Username Password authentication mechanism must be configured.
-This is used by the UserLookupHelper to validate the provided email address.
+3. Load the SMTP server SSL signer certificate into the runtime SSL certificate database.
-4. Load the SMTP server SSL signer certificate into the runtime SSL certificate database.
+4. Set the bind-dn and bind-pwd values in the bind-credentials stanza of the runtime component ldap.conf configuration file.
+These are used by the UserLookupHelper when validating the supplied email address.

 ## Policy inclusions